grafana/writers-toolkit/docs/sources/writing-guide/topic-types/tutorial/index.md

 The following sections describe how to hide the tutorial from your project's table of contents and to display it on the Tutorials page.

-### Hide your tutorial from your Table of Contents
+### Hide your tutorial from your table of contents

 Tutorials are for learning, so it's best to keep them together on the Tutorials page, accessible directly from the Grafana website's **Learn** menu.
 As such, you need to hide the tutorial so that it doesn't appear in your project's table of contents.